parkverdict

 Bandelier National Monument

-Yellow sandstone cliff at sunset with dark lava field in background 85ESSENTIAL NPS Kristi Rugg
+Yellow sandstone cliff at sunset with dark lava field in background 85DOES IT ALL NPS Kristi Rugg

 National Monument · NM